robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0120/README.md

 Simple version of phase distortion.
 It is almost exactly like the first 2 steps in https://en.wikipedia.org/wiki/Phase_distortion_synthesis

-In this case, its just the ramp.
+In this case, the value of the waveform is just the ramp.
 There is no envelope to the wave.
 The Hard stop is there.

 It would be dead simple to have this point to a wave table, the but phase accumulator is basically used as a ramp with a little right shifting of the bits.